ava-labs/hypersdk/README.md

 * Use pre-specified state keys to process transactions in parallel (txs with no overlap can be processed at the same time, create conflict sets on-the-fly instead of before execution)
-* Perform E2E tests and publish nightly performance benchmarks using a simple hypervm that just performs simple transfers (`dummyvm`)
 * Add support for Avalanche Warp Messaging (AWM) so any deployed hypervms (hyperchains) can communicate with each other ([see ava-labs/xsvm](https://github.com/ava-labs/xsvm))
 * Add a WASM runtime module to allow developers to embed smart contract